IWPR-PNNL/flow-downstream/docs/us_sample_methodology/industrial.md

 ### Energy (Electricity) Demand

-Electricity demand by the industrial sector is also supplied by US EIA for 2015.
-Electricity delivery values are used from EIA 861 electricity consumption tables for residential, commercial, industrial, and transportation sectors [9].
-Values are originally provided in MWh and are converted to BBTU per day.
+Electricity demand by the residential sector is also supplied by US EIA for 2015.
+Electricity delivery values are used from the Electric Power Annual dataset for residential, commercial, industrial, and transportation sectors [9].
+Values are originally provided in annual MWh and are converted to BBTU per day.
 State level values are broken up into county-level approximations based on population following the same methodology as the fuel deliveries.

 ### Energy Services